nathan-kennedy/dot-files/README.md

 ### Miscellaneous

-**_symlink_** = creates a backup of a directory and then creates a symlink of the directory with the original name
+**_symlink_** = creates a backup of a directory and then creates a symlink of the directory with the original name **_makegif_** = creates an optimized gif from a full-length video.
+You can run it by calling 'makegif' and following the prompts or you can use it immediately by inputting all the correct arguments when you call the script.

 ## Starship prompt configuration file